RichardMorris/SingSurfGPL/README.md

 There are some more specialised modules

-* Ridge Intersections: curves which depend on a surface and a vector field, for example the ridges of a surface
+* **Ridge Intersections**: curves which depend on a surface and a vector field, for example the ridges of a surface

 ![Ridges and sub-parabolic lines](doc/ridges.png)